FelipeSharkao/solid-sm/README.md

 ### Consuming a state inside a component

-Inside components, states behaves as any other reactive object.Tou can access its properties inside a reactive scope to subscribe that scope to changes in that property.
+Inside components, states behaves as any other reactive object.
+You can access its properties inside a reactive scope to subscribe it to changes in the property.

 ```typescript
 function Counter() {